pdxlocations/ha-entity-builder-for-meshtastic/README.md

 Connection:
   Optional arguments to specify a device to connect to and how.

-  --port PORT           The port to connect to via serial, e.g.
+  --port PORT           The port to connect to via serial, e.g. `/dev/ttyUSB0`.
-                        `/dev/ttyUSB0`.
   --host HOST           The hostname or IP address to connect to using TCP.
   --ble BLE             The BLE device MAC address or name to connect to.

 MQTT:
   Arguments to specify the gateway node and root MQTT topics

   --gateway GATEWAY     The ID of the MQTT gateway node, e.g. !12345678.
-If
-                        not provided, will use the ID of the locally connected node.
+If not provided, will use the ID of the
+                        locally connected node.
   --root-topic ROOT_TOPIC
                         The root topic to use in MQTT for the generated files.
-                        If not provided, will attempt to get the root path from the local node and use `LongFast` as the channel.
+If not provided, will attempt to get the root path from the local node and use all channels.
 Wildcard: `+`.
 Example: to include all channels with the root topic `msh/`, use `msh/2/json/+`.
+To include just LongFast, use `msh/2/json/LongFast`

 Includes:
   Arguments to specify what sensors to generate for each node.